 H Donald: Then we were issued baggage labels and I still have my baggage labels-thanks to my father-and put on a train.
-My mother said you couldn't see out or see in-

-and sent to Crystal City.
+My mother said you couldn't see out racing and sent to Crystal City.

 McWhorter: So you traveled by train from Southern California to Crystal City?